ncpa0cpl/react-quarks/README.md

 To support Server Side Rendering, Quarks provide a way to serialize them (on the server) and then hydrate (on the client).
 Each quark that is going to be serialized must have a unique name.

+Fist you will need to install `serialize-javascript` on the backend.
+This package is required for the `serializeQuarks()` function to work.

+> npm i serialize-javascript

+OR

+> yarn add serialize-javascript

+Then you can use it as follows:

 ```tsx
 // Server Side
 import Express from "express";